Munitions

 • Qassem missile

 Haj Qasem is an Iranian solid-fuel medium-range ballistic missile in the extended Fateh/Zolfaghar design line, named for Qassem Soleimani and reported at roughly 1,400 km range with a 500 kg class payload.
-Iran displayed the missile in 2020, later introduced the Qassem Basir derivative, and state-linked reporting tied Haj Qasem to Iranian strike waves in the 2025 Israel-Iran Conflict and 2026 Iran War.
+Iran displayed the missile in 2020, later introduced the Qassem Basir derivative with revised guidance claims, and Iranian state-linked reporting tied Haj Qasem to strike waves in the 2025 Israel-Iran Conflict and 2026 Iran War.

 Role in Conflicts